gjellerup1857/abbv/README.md

 ### Updating the dependencies

-In order to build the extension, you need to run the
+In order to build the extension, you need to run the following command to install all of the required packages

-`npm run submodules:update`

-script.

-_Note: when building from a source archive, the above step must be skipped._

-Run the following command to install all of the required packages

 `npm install`